martis42/depend_on_what_you_use/README.md

 Result: Failure

-Unused dependencies (none of their headers are referenced):
+Unused dependencies in 'deps' (none of their headers are referenced):
   Dependency='//some/target/with_an_unused:dependency'
 ===============================================================================
 ```